gowon-bot/gowon/README.md

   - `setpurgatoryrole`, set what role should be treated as the purgatory role
   - `recentlystolen`, see the crowns which were recently yoinked
   - `ban`/`unban`, bans/unbans a user from the crowns game
+  - `guildat`, shows the crowns guild at a certain rank
+  - `guildaround`, shows the crowns guild around you
+- External
+  - `rateyourmusic`, searches RateYourMusic for an album
+  - `whosampled`, searches WhoSampled for a track
+  - `wikipedia`, searches Wikipedia for a track
 - Friends
   - `add`, add a friend
   - `remove`, remove a friend :(